 A client who wanted to find out more about the grandmother she never knew.
 We uncovered a surprising and very moving story.

 A client who wanted to know if her mother’s and her father’s direct paternal lines, both having the same surname, were connected.
-We were able to get one line back to the 17th century, the other to the early 18th; and although it seemed unlikely there was any connection between them, my client was delighted to learn of her strong Yorkshire roots.
+We were able to get one line back to the 17th century, the other to the early 18th; and although it seemed unlikely there was any connection between them, my client was delighted to learn more about her strong Yorkshire roots.

 A client who wanted to know more about the genealogical history of his house.